 Moving on to “Civilian” applications.
-Although they look deceptively like a “turn-key” radio for a Ham to use, I would not consider them to be a “beginners” radio.
+Although PRC-47’s look deceptively like a “turn-key” radio for a Ham to use, I would not consider them to be a “beginners” radio if there is such a thing.
 Unless of course if you got one that works straight away.
 There is a lot going on behind that panel…

 But now that I have the PRC-47 going I needed an interface to convert the CV-2455 loop current into TTL levels for the old notebook PC.
 I designed a circuit using opto-isolators and level converters to interface the 20 ma loop current to the serial port and vice-versa and it works great as well.
-Trouble is, I can only work RATT stations running 850 cps shift USB AFSK, 60 WPM, the US Military standard.
+Trouble is, I can only work RATT stations running 850 cps shift, Space high, USB AFSK, 60 WPM, the US Military standard MIL-STD-188-110B.
 But that’s the whole point!

 Here’s a photo of the PRC-47 with the RATT system mounted in the back of the Bronco.
 It’s not permanently mounted on shock mounts so I can take it out and use dismounted when necessary.
 The small box with the blue front panel is the interface between the CV2455 and the ancient DOS notebook computer.
 A really old computer but it runs the system perfectly – and is therefore not obsolete!

 The PRC-47 drives the MP-57/MS whip or a dipole/wire when stationary.
-It works well but have not connected with anyone running Mil standards yet.
+It works well on SSB but I have not connected with anyone running Mil standards via the whip yet.
 I had it out to the Military Vehicle Collectors of California (MVCC) Camp Delta in September as well but there was no one up on RATT then.
 Next year!

 Above: Three PRC-47’s set up and operating at our “Battalion Communications Center” at a Military Vehicle Collectors of California rally at Camp Delta.
 We had one on 40 CW another on 40 USB and the third on 30 meters CW.
 (Plus a 4th one in the Bronco set up for RATT.)
 Phased array anyone?
 You’d just have to be real fast at connecting the batteries to the proper set at the proper time to establish the directional radiation field.
 This setup drew a curious crowd….